NOAA-EMC/global-workflow/.github/ISSUE_TEMPLATE/pull_request.md

 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] My changes need updates to the documentation.
 I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
-- [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing tests pass with my changes
 - [ ] Any dependent changes have been merged and published